trizist/aistudio-samples/deep-learning-in-ais/text_generation/README.md

 ```
 ## Setup

- For the memory requirements, we suggest to have **we recommend 40 GB for Memory and 4 GB for VRAM**
+ For the memory requirements, it's **recommended 40 GB for Memory and 4 GB for VRAM**

- We highly recommend you to create a custom workspace on AI Studio using GPU-based image.

 ### Step 1: Create an AI Studio Project
 1. Create a **New Project** in AI Studio.